burakerb/ArduinoESCLib/REFERENCE.md

 __```int ESC::output_min([int servo_min])```__

-Default: 10
+Default: 700
-Optionally sets and returns the minimum servo output value, i.e. the value passed to ```Servo::write(int)``` on the wrapped Servo object for zero throttle (usually best close to zero).
+Optionally sets and returns the minimum servo output timing value in microseconds, i.e. the value passed to ```Servo::writeMicroseconds(int)``` on the wrapped Servo object for zero throttle (usually best close to zero).

 __```int ESC::output_max([int servo_max])```__

-Default: 179
+Default: 2500
-Optionally sets and returns the maximum servo output value, i.e. the value passed to ```Servo::write(int)``` on the wrapped Servo object for full throttle (usually best close to 180).
+Optionally sets and returns the maximum servo output timing value in microseconds, i.e. the value passed to ```Servo::writeMicroseconds(int)``` on the wrapped Servo object for full throttle (usually best close to 180).